 DTCC's common stock is owned by the financial institutions that are participants of its registered clearing agency/SIFMU subsidiaries.
-DTCC's governance arrangements-and those of its clearing agency subsidiaries, support the stability of the broader financial system, and promote the objectives of its participants.
+DTCC's governance arrangements-and those of its clearing agency subsidiaries-are designed to promote the safety and efficiency of its clearing agency subsidiaries, support the stability of the broader financial system, and promote the objectives of its participants.
 These governance arrangements are more fully described in response to Principle 2 (Governance) below.